junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-804.
 - 2008-07-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-804.
 - 2008-07-30 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-07-31 — Received in the Senate, read twice.
+- 2008-08-01 — Cleared for White House.
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7984)
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7984)